-Exception Handling in Java is a very interesting topic.
 An exception is an error event that can happen during the execution of a program and disrupts its normal flow.
 Java provides a robust and object-oriented way to handle exception scenarios known as Java Exception Handling.

-Once runtime receives the exception object, it tries to find the handler for the exception.
+If an exception occurs in a method, the process of creating the exception object and handing it over to the runtime environment is called “throwing the exception”.
+The normal flow of the program halts and the Java Runtime Environment (JRE) tries to find the handler for the exception.
 Exception Handler is the block of code that can process the exception object.

-The logic to find the exception handler is simple – starting the search in the method where the error occurred, if no appropriate handler found, then move to the caller method and so on.
-So if methods call stack is A->B->C and exception is raised in method C, then the search for the appropriate handler will move from C->B->A.
+So if the method’s call stack is A->B->C and an exception is raised in method C, then the search for the appropriate handler will move from C->B->A.

 If an appropriate exception handler is found, the exception object is passed to the handler to process it.
 The handler is said to be “catching the exception”.
-If there is no appropriate exception handler found then the program terminates and prints information about the exception to the console.
+If there is no appropriate exception handler, found then the program terminates and prints information about the exception to the console.

 Java Exception handling framework is used to handle runtime errors only.
 The compile-time errors have to be fixed by the developer writing the code else the program won’t execute.